shalanah/inapp-debugger/README.md

 - ❌ 🔇 - Fails to download file without any indication to user (silent)
 - ❌ 📝 - Fails but provides a note
 - ❌ 🖼️ - Opens image in browser but doesn't download or provide feedback on how to download
-- ❌ 🤮 - SFSVC - You can download in this view after clicking "More...", scroll, click "Save image" or file.
-Unnecessarily convoluted UX compared to Safari.
+- ❌ 🗑️ - SFSVC - You can download in this view after clicking "More...", scroll, click "Save image" or file.
+Garbage UX compared to Safari.
 User complaints are high.

 #### Escape methods: